Skip to main content

 What to do if someone sues you for a car accident in NJ?

 If you find yourself being sued for a car accident in New Jersey, it’s crucial to take immediate action to protect your interests.
 First and foremost, do not ignore the lawsuit; failing to respond could result in a default judgment against you.
 Contact your insurance company as soon as you receive the lawsuit papers, as they may provide legal representation under the terms of your policy.
 Additionally, consult with an experienced attorney who specializes in car accident litigation.
 Your lawyer can guide you through the complexities of New Jersey’s legal system, help formulate a defense strategy, and represent you in court if necessary.
 Keep all documentation and evidence related to the accident, as this will be crucial for building your defense.
-Remember, timely and informed action is your best recourse when facing a lawsuit.

 Do you need a police report to file an insurance claim in NJ?